watir/watirbook/about.md

 I am also very proud that we do not have www in front of our domain at our web site.
 I even tried going to www.watir.com and it redirected to watir.com.
 I was so proud.
 If you do not know what I am talking about, take a look at http://no-www.org/.

 Wiki is an important part of our documentation.
 We had it in early stages of the project.
 The first web site had a link to [Web Testing with Ruby] wiki (still live, but obsolete, from [February 2004]).
-I do not remember having anything useful at the wiki while it was at RubyForge.
+I do not remember there was anything useful at the wiki while it was at RubyForge.
 We started working on the [wiki] when we moved to OpenQA.
 Alister did a lot of work on it, and I have moved the user guide there and renamed it to [tutorial].
 We have a lot of documentation there at the moment, but it needs some love.
 A lot of stuff should be updated.

 We have a [bug tracker] at OpenQA.
 Previously it was at RubyForge, for firewatir at Google Code, and for safariwatir at GitHub.
 All of them are now at OpenQA.